Near Warren in Washington County, Vermont — The American Northeast (New England)

 Erected 2002 by Vermont Division for Historic Preservation.

 Other nearby markers.
-At least 3 other markers are within 13 miles of this Roxbury Fish Culture Station (approx. 4.1 miles away); Norwich University (approx. 8.6 miles away); Robert Frost (approx. 13 miles away).
+At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
+Roxbury Fish Culture Station (approx. 4.1 miles away); To Our Defenders (approx. 4.3 miles away); The Corner School (approx. 7.3 miles away); Norwich University (approx. 8.6 miles away); Northfield Civil War Memorial (approx. 9.1 miles away); Robert Frost (approx. 13 miles away).

 Credits.
 This page was last revised on May 21, 2017.
-This page originally submitted on June 20, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 228 times since then and 9 times this year.
+It was originally submitted on June 20, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 292 times since then and 22 times this year.
 Photos: 1. submitted on June 20, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
 2. submitted on May 21, 2017, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.